 The best way to keep your credit card costs down is to pay your balance in full each month.
 Don’t treat your credit card like an extension of your income.
 Instead, use it to protect large purchases or to make purchases you need to make with a credit card like airline tickets and hotel stays, but pay the balance in full before the due date.

 If you can’t pay your balance in full, try to qualify for a 0% APR balance transfer credit card and pay the balance off before the 0% APR expires.
 This way you pay no interest on the balance but have a little more time to pay it off.
+It’s important to note that if you do not payoff a balance transfer credit card within the term they will retroactively charge the interest that was owed.

 Knowing your loan’s full cost can help you make sure it’s right for you.
 Don’t get caught in a loan that costs you so much that it’s an opportunity cost for other financial goals.
 Know the costs, the total interest and how much the loan will cost you at the end of the term to decide if it’s right for you.